 Your picture frames can be hung around four to eight inches from the top of your headboard.

-Frames placed in groups of even numbers make you feel more calm than frames placed in odd-numbered groups.
+Frames placed in groups of even numbers make you feel calmer than frames placed in odd-numbered groups.

 You can also choose to align different-sized picture frames horizontally according to their upper and lower borders.